theScriptingEngineer/NXOpen-CAE-python/README.md

 to know the available methods on the objects.
 Apart from an older document from siemens explaining how to get this to work with Eclipse and PyDev add-on, which only works partially, I'm not aware of any other resource to get code completion to work.

-This is why I created my own method (a work in progress, not perfect but still handy) which is  independent from the IDE you are using.
 This is why I created my own stub files for the NXOpen libraries.

 ### Visual Studio Code